conflictlab/conflictlab.github.io/README.md

 To use a custom domain:
 1. Add `CNAME` file to `/public/` with your domain
 2. Configure DNS settings with your domain provider
-3. Update Vercel domain settings (if using Vercel)
+3. Update Vercel domain settings (if using Vercel) or add a CNAME for GitHub Pages

 ## 🔌 Future API Integration